dana-i2cat/mqnaas/examples/hello-world/README.md

 }
 ```

-This is one of the simplests capability definitions one can develop.
+This is one of the simplest capability definitions one can develop.

 ### Capability implementation
-A capability implementation is simply a Java class implementing a capbility Java interface.
-There can be one or more implementations, but only one will be used each time.
+A capability implementation is simply a Java class implementing an ICapability interface.
+There can be one or more implementations, but only one at the time can be used.
 In this example, one single implementation is provided and used.

-First of all, each method of the capability Java interface must be implemented, as usual.
+First of all, each method of the interface must be implemented, as usual.
 In this case, a simple approach could be:

 ```java
 public class HelloWorldCapability implements IHelloWorldCapability {